Michigan - Ohio State: The Ultimate Rivalry

 On October 17, 1897, two college football teams met on the field in Ann Arbor, Michigan.
 The Ohio State Buckeyes had made the trip North to Ann Arbor to play the Michigan Wolverines.
 The game garnered little attention at the time, the Wolverines defeated the Buckeyes 34 to 0 on that day.
 None of the players involved in that Fall contest could have imagined, but they were all a part of the opening salvo of one of college football's greatest rivalies.

 Over the course of the following 114 years, Michigan and Ohio State would face each other on the gridiron 108 times.
 As of the time of this writing, the University of Michigan holds the lead with a record of 58-43-6, not that I am counting.
-The "game", as it is often called, is played on the final weekend of the Big Ten schedule and the date is circled on calendars in Columbus and Ann Arbor.
+The "game", as it is often called by residents of Michigan and Ohio, is played on the final weekend of the Big Ten schedule and the date is circled on calendars in Columbus and Ann Arbor.